dsanders11/chromium-include-cleanup/README.md

 ## Current Limitations

-Currently the `find_unused_edges.py` script has problems with generated output files since the filename used in the `#include` line does not match what is found in the include analysis output.
-This also affects parts of the codebase where includes are relative to a subdirectory, since again the filenames will not match.
-This can likely be improved with a bit of effort.
+Currently the `find_unused_edges.py` script has problems when the filename in the `#include` line does not match the filename in the include analysis output, which could happen for includes inside third-party code which is including relative to itself, not the Chromium src root.

+Currently `find_unused_edges.py` is single-threaded so performance is slow.

 ## Accuracy of Output